RedisLabs/redislabs-docs/content/rs/developing/modules/_index.md

 Warning: Redis Labs does not and cannot support third party modules or databases created with them.
+Note: Enabling any module will render eviction policy to "noeviction".

 ## Packaging Non-Certified Modules